ChasTechProjects/Ubuntu-ARM64-RPi/README.md

 # Ubuntu-ARM64-RPi
+Ubuntu 18.04 desktop images for the Raspberry Pi 3 built upon the standard Ubuntu ARM64 base.

-An Ubuntu 18.10 image for the Raspberry Pi 3 built upon the standard Ubuntu ARM64 base.
+These are Ubuntu 18.04 desktop images for the Raspberry Pi 3 built upon the standard Ubuntu ARM64 base.

-This is a minimal Ubuntu 18.10 image for the Raspberry Pi 3 (as well as the Pi 2 Rev 1.2).
-It does not come with a desktop environment preinstalled, so you must install one manually if you want a GUI.

-You can either install lubuntu-desktop, xubuntu-desktop, ubuntu-mate-desktop, or kubuntu-desktop.
-Alternatively, if your SD card is big enough, you could install the Ubuntu Studio desktop along with the software found in Ubuntu Studio. ubuntu-desktop (GNOME 3) and ubuntu-unity-desktop (The default desktop environment in Ubuntu versions 17.04 and older) do not work since they require 3D compositing. kubuntu-desktop is slow unless you turn off desktop effects.
+They use the linux-raspi2 kernel instead of Raspbian's kernel.

+The following images will be available at some point:

+* Ubuntu MATE 18.04
+* Xubuntu 18.04
+* Kubuntu 18.04
+* Ubuntu Studio 18.04

+Unfortunately, a Lubuntu 18.04 image cannot be built at the moment since lubuntu-desktop is not available for bionic arm64 at the moment.

 Default username is ubuntu, default password is ubuntu.
-It is recommended to either create a new account with sudo privileges and then use that account to delete the default account, or create a new account with sudo privileges and change the password of the ubuntu account to something secure.

-Image is coming soon.
+It is recommended to change your username and password.
+To change your password, simply run 'sudo passwd' in the terminal.
+You can change your username, but cannot do so while you're logged in as that user.
+So you'll have to change the root account password, reboot your system, login as the root user, and change your user's password from there.
+To do this, follow Valentin Uvega's instructions from <a href="https://askubuntu.com/questions/34074/how-do-i-change-my-username>this AskUbuntu discussion.

 ## Known Issues
 *The Raspberry Pi Hybrid kernel is used compiled with ARM64 support rather than the linux-raspi2 kernel.

 *Currently, no WiFi, not even Ethernet, works.
 I've tried installing various packages such as wpasupplicant and resolvconf but same issue.
 Expect the image to be released when this issue is fixed.